-The intern receives, at least one (1) week in advance of the date, site and time for the class day; changes may be necessitated by the COVID pandemic.
-The intern is responsible for preparing for the class and arriving on time (online or in person).
-Each intern must complete an online Class Evaluation Survey that is sent out by the (intern) class day supervisor in charge of class day evaluations for that day.
-The class day supervisor sends a compiled version of class day evaluation results to the internship director.
-The class day supervisor also mails a thank you card to each speaker excluding DI program director and tech team members; during COVID 19 pandemic email thank you(s) may be necessary if speakers are working offsite.
+The Intern receives, at least one (1) week in advance of the date, site and time for the class day; changes may be necessitated by the COVID pandemic.
+The Intern is responsible for preparing for the class and arriving on time (online or in person).
+Each Intern must complete an online Class Evaluation Survey that is sent out by the (Intern) class day supervisor in charge of class day evaluations for that day.
+The class day supervisor sends a compiled version of class day evaluation results to the Internship Director.
+For in person class days - the class day supervisor also mails a thank you card to each speaker excluding DI program director and tech team members; during COVID 19 pandemic email thank you(s) are acceptable if speakers provide a virtual presentation.